Here is a handy list with the very best things to do in Italy with kids.

 The world is crazy for Italian food and visiting Italy is a great opportunity to taste and learn about the local food in its most authentic form.

-In fact, there is no Italian food as such in Italy, as each of the country’s 20 regions has its own cuisine that has been adapted and improved through the centuries to reflect the local weather conditions, seasonal produce, and personal tastes.
+In fact, there is no such thing as Italian food in Italy!
+Each of the country’s 20 regions has its own cuisine that has been adapted and improved throughout the centuries to reflect the local weather conditions, seasonal produce, commercial activities, and personal tastes.

-From the North to the South of Italy focus on each region’s specialties – polenta, bigolli, risi e bisi, and baccala’ alla vicentina in the Veneto, truffles and gianduja in Piedmont, burrata and focaccia in Puglia, and so on.
+From the North to the South of Italy focus on each region’s specialities.
+For example, polenta, bigolli, risi e bisi, and baccala’ alla vicentina in Veneto; truffles, cremino and gianduja in Piedmont; burrata, taralli, and focaccia in Puglia, and so on.

-Pop into local fruit and veg shops, explore food markets like the 800-years old market in front of Palazzo della Ragione in Padua.
-Notice that usually 95% of all produce (bananas excluded) is produced in Italy and is in season.
+Pop into local fruit and veg shops and delis.
+Explore food markets like the 800-years old market in front of Palazzo della Ragione in Padua.
+Notice that usually 95% of all produce (bananas excluded!) was grown in Italy and it’s in season.
 Taste fresh strawberries from Matera, white asparagus from Bassano del Grappa, red radicchio from Treviso, and juicy blood oranges from Sicily.

-Have a brioche and cakes for breakfast, freshly prepared tramezzini (triangular sandwiches made of soft crustless bread and with different fillings) for a light lunch on the go, and a dinner of several courses.
-Do an olive oil tasting and find out with surprise that olive oil is just like wine – with dozens of different flavours and tastes depending on the region and the local olives.
+Have a brioche and cakes for breakfast, freshly prepared tramezzini (triangular sandwiches made of soft crustless bread and with different fillings) for a light lunch on the go, and a lavish dinner of several courses.

 The beauty of Italy is that you don’t have to break the bank to have exceedingly good food.
-Take your children to a sagra – an event dedicated to a particular foodstuff.
+Take your children to a sagra – an event dedicated to a particular local foodstuff.
 Contact local farms (called agriturismo in Italian) and ask if you can attend an olive-picking or a grape-stomping day.
-Book a cooking lesson for your kids so that they can learn how to cook an authentic Italian meal.
+Book a cooking class for your kids so that they can learn how to cook an authentic Italian meal.
+Even better, take them to a chocolate tasting and they will have wonderful memories of Italy to last them a lifetime.

-In Vicenza, we love the cooking workshops for children organised by Il Mondo di Bu.
-There are many cooking schools all over Italy and it pays off to take a class with them so as to feel connected to Italian food in the most authentic way.
+In Vicenza, we loved the cooking workshops for children organised by Il Mondo di Bu.
+There are many cooking schools all over Italy and it pays off to take a class or two so as to feel connected to Italian food in the most authentic way.

 - Bologna, Italy – 10 Stories to Introduce You to the Fat Lady of the Italian Cities